 has access to the Auction Tool in accordance with Article 14;

-Is compliant with the specific provisions per TSO Border and where applicable per direction as listed in Annex 2.
+Is compliant with the specific provisions per TSO Border and and where applicable per direction, means he has concluded the agreements needed with the concerned TSOs or other legal entities depending on the relevant national legislation to be entitled to nominate the allocated Transmission Rights for the corresponding Bidding Zone borders as published on the website of the Allocation Platform.

 The participation in Shadow Auctions requires that market participants, in addition to the conditions set forth in the previous paragraph, accept additional financial terms where needed in accordance with Article 15.